List of teletext services: Guide+

 Yet another service in the U.S. that relied on data delivery via the VBI like teletext, was the Guide+ (Guide Plus, also referred to as GuidePlus+ as well) service provided and developed by Gemstar.
 There were several models of television sets made throughout the 90s by Thomson Consumer Electronics under the RCA and General Electric brands that had built-in Guide+ decoders.
 Guide+ was an on-screen interactive program guide that provided current TV schedule listings, as well as other information like news headlines.
 Some Guide+ equipped sets from RCA even had an IR-emitting sensor that could be plugged into the back of the TV, to control a VCR to record programs which could be selected from the on-screen Guide+ listings.
 In some ways, this was very similar to the Video Programming by Teletext|Video Programming by Teletext (VPT), Video Program System (VPS), and Programme Delivery Control (PDC) features of British/European teletext.

 Guide+ was a free service, supported by advertisements displayed on-screen in the Guide+ menu and listing screens, not unlike banner ads displayed on web pages.
 Guide+ was delivered over the VBI of select local American TV stations.

 Guide+ was discontinued by Gemstar in June 2004, and soon afterwards, Thomson dropped the Guide+ features from all RCA and GE television sets made afterward.

-However, Guide+ in the United States has now been replaced by Gemstar with a similar service (delivered in the same fashion via VBI like Guide+), called TV Guide On Screen.
-A small number of televisions, DVD recorders, and digital video recorders are now being released with TV Guide On Screen capabilities.
-The Guide+ name & service is still used in Europe by Gemstar.
-(The same service is known in Japan as G-Guide).
+Guide+ in the United States was replaced by Gemstar with a similar service (delivered in the same fashion via VBI like Guide+), called TV Guide On Screen.
+A small number of televisions, DVD recorders, and digital video recorders were released with TV Guide On Screen capabilities.
+The service was discontinued in the US in 2013.

+The Guide+ name and service was still used in Europe by Gemstar until that version of the service was phased out in 2016.
+The same service was known in Japan as G-Guide.